en-tropyc/pqc-bitcoin-x-latent/README.md

 ## **Overview**

-Quantum computing poses a potential threat to current cryptographic methods, including those used in Bitcoin, like elliptic curve cryptography (ECC).
+Quantum computers poses a potential threat to current cryptographic methods, including those used in Bitcoin, like elliptic curve cryptography (ECC).
 This project investigates incorporating post-quantum cryptographic algorithms to secure Bitcoin transactions and wallets in the event of future quantum attacks.

 The goal is to make Bitcoin Core quantum-resistant by adopting algorithms that remain secure even in a world with powerful quantum computers.